-When King Paul entrusted Konstantinos Karamanlis to form a government on October 5, 1955 after the death of Prime Minister Alexandros Papagos, one of Greece’s greatest modern national leaders made his first appearance on the national stage.
+When King Paul entrusted Konstantinos Karamanlis to form a government on October 5, 1955 following the death of Prime Minister Alexandros Papagos, one of Greece’s greatest modern national leaders made his first appearance on the national stage.

 Karamanlis, who passed away on April 23, 1998 at the age of 91, was the man chosen to pull Greece out of seven dark years of a dictatorship in 1974.

-His eight-year career as Prime Minister was interrupted unpredictably, with his resignation in June of 1963, following a disagreement with King Paul, which marked a major break with the Palace.
+His eight-year career as Prime Minister was interrupted unpredictably with his resignation in June of 1963, following a disagreement with King Paul, which marked a major break with the Palace.

 It was a time of great political turmoil.
 Main opposition leader Georgios Papandreou, the president of the Centrists Union, had declared an endless war against Karamanlis, accusing him of winning the 1961 election with violence and ballot rigging.